How to Create a Perfect ESL Lesson Plan in 6 Easy Steps (Plus 3 Ready-to-use Lesson Plans!)

 - a vocabulary group.
 For example, you might teach cooking, colors, medical terminology or animals.

-Remember that every lesson plan should include individual work.
-To keep things organized, my outlines included the estimated time spent on each section.
+To keep things organized, include the estimated time spent on each section.
 For example, a movie outline could be this:

-1. Waiting for students to arrive and for the class to calm down (teenagers never arrive on time) – 1 minute
+1. Waiting for students to arrive and for the class to calm down — 1 minute

 2. Welcome/quick review of previous week/ask students questions — 3 minutes